The following article is based on research by Henry L. Thompson, Ph.D., President & CEO of High Performing Systems.

 Why do good leaders with proven track records sometimes suddenly begin making really bad decisions—or no decisions?
-While there are numerous well-known public examples of this in large organizations, e.g., Enron, WorldCom, etc., it also happens every day at all leadership levels—not just at the top.
+While there are numerous well-known public examples of this in large organizations, it also happens every day at all leadership levels—not just at the top.
 Stress and its impact on cognitive and emotional abilities may provide at least a partial explanation for what I call Catastrophic Leadership Failure (CLF).

 If the elevated stress becomes high enough for a long enough period of time, however, deleterious effects will follow.
-The initial release of neurotransmitters and hormones into a leader’s system begins to affect major brain systems, particularly the prefrontal cortex (PFC) and the Amygdala.
-The PFC, or CEO of the brain, controls “higher” level thinking processes, e.g., logic, analysis, decisionmaking, etc.—a significant portion of the leader’s IQ.
+The initial release of neurotransmitters and hormones into a leader’s system begins to affect major brain systems, particularly the prefrontal cortex (PFC) and the amygdala.
+The PFC, or CEO of the brain, controls “higher” level thinking processes, e.g., logic, analysis, decision making, etc.—a significant portion of the leader’s IQ.

-This finding supports the hypothesis that EQ degrades under stress and also has significant implications for the interpretation of EQ-i scores.
-A standard question practitioners ask at the beginning of a feedback session is “What was going on with you at the time you completed the EQ-i?”
+This finding supports the hypothesis that EI degrades under stress and also has significant implications for the interpretation of EQ-i scores.
+A standard question practitioners ask at the beginning of a feedback session is, “What was going on with you at the time you completed the EQ-i?”
 This question takes on much greater significance in light of the findings above.
 Furthermore, the follow-up coaching, development plan or training that a leader receives should take into account the level of stress the leader is experiencing.

 * * * *

 To print a PDF of this summary Article, click here.

 To read or print a PDF of the full CLF Article, click here.